 5. Grayish Green Cabinets

-Imagine one early winter morning, where you’re sitting under the shade of a large oak tree.
+Imagine one early winter morning, when you’re sitting under the shade of a large oak tree.
 A cool breeze blows over the leaves, creating shadows that dance around you.
 You’re sitting motionless, with your eyes closed, reflecting on yesteryears.

-The grass is covered with dewdrops that are bright and glittery, yet there’s no luminosity to the sky.
+The grass is covered with dewdrops that are bright and glittery, yet there’s no luminosity in the sky.
 When you open your eyes to catch the foggy light reflected off the grass, what you see is not green.
 Nor is it gray.

 It is Grayish Green.